dotnet/fsharp/scratch/docs/Log.md

 ## 2018-09-13

 Parsing seem to at least accept my examples.
 Working on type checking now.
 One of the core issue right now if when to call `trans` and `translatedCtxt` on desugared CEs.

+...which may, in turn, be due to me not updating `varSpace` correctly.

+16.3.10 of the spec seems to correspond to this, so time for some bookwork!

+Looks like I forgot to insert a call to `Return` between creating the lambdas that introduce the newly-bound names and calling `Apply`.